Stock Market Performance: Index Funds And Federal Reserve Policy

-In that post I argued that former Federal Reserve Chair Ben Bernanke wanted to stimulate an increase in stock prices so as to create a wealth effect that would spur on consumer spending and help generate rising economic growth.
+In that post, I argued that former Federal Reserve Chair Ben Bernanke wanted to stimulate an increase in stock prices so as to create a wealth effect that would spur on consumer spending and help generate rising economic growth.

 The thrust of this policy resulted created an environment for investment that emphasized the strategy of "following the Fed" and "don't fight the Fed" that, as it turned out was extremely successful.

-I further argued in the post "'Following the Fed' was a good investment polity during this time period.
+I further argued in the post "'Following the Fed' was a good investment policy during this time period.
 It can be argued that this is one really good reason why "passive" investment strategies have worked so well in recent years, as opposed to strategies that focus on individual opportunities."

-At the time I wrote this article I was unaware that the economist Burton Malkiel, popularizer of the "random walk" theory of stock market behavior, had a op-ed piece in Tuesday morning's Wall Street Journal.
+At the time I wrote this article, I was unaware that the economist Burton Malkiel, popularizer of the "random walk" theory of stock market behavior, had an op-ed piece in Tuesday morning's Wall Street Journal.
 The title of the article is "Index Funds Still Beat 'Active' Portfolio Management."

 In the article, Mr. Malkiel presents some of the following information.
 "During 2016, two-thirds of active managers of large capitalization U. S. stocks underperformed the S&P 500 large-capital index."

-This performance also extended to small cap stocks: "More that 90 percent of active managers underperformed their benchmark indexes over a 15-year period."
+This performance also extended to small-cap stocks: "More that 90 percent of active managers underperformed their benchmark indexes over a 15-year period."

 Solid proof, in Mr. Malkiel's mind, that indexing far exceeds the results that can be attained by "active" portfolio management.

-Mr. Malkiel then goes through the explanation why index investing will out perform active stock picking.
+Mr. Malkiel then goes through the explanation why index investing will outperform active stock picking.

 Let me be clear, I am not questioning the results that Mr. Malkiel presents.
 What I do question is Mr. Malkiel's reliance on the efficient market model of stock market performance.
 Mr. Malkiel's whole explanation of the random walk theory of stock market behavior is built upon the foundation of the efficient market hypothesis.

-The use of the efficient market hypothesis may have been more appropriate at another time, market environments do change and with the change in market environments different strategies become more appropriate, and more successful.
+The use of the efficient market hypothesis may have been more appropriate at another time, market environments do change, and with the change in market environments, different strategies become more appropriate and more successful.

 Andrew Lo presents this explanation in his new book "Adaptive Markets."
-He argues, for example that:
+He argues, for example, that:

 "...from the mid-1930s to the mid 2000s, a period of relatively stable financial markets and regulations, the assumptions (of the efficient market hypothesis) offered reasonable approximation of U. S. financial markets."